taurushq-io/tg-bridge-contracts-CCIP/README.md

 This is done with the classic ERC-20 `approve` function.

 ## Module

-We have divided the code into several components called modules.
+We divided the code into several components called modules.
 Each module is responsible to perform specific task.

 | **Group**     | **Contract name**    | **Description**                                              |
 | :------------ | :------------------- | :----------------------------------------------------------- |